sgjohns1-sv/cims1/README.md

 5. Run `python -m pip install -r requirements.txt`.

 6. Install MySQL server on the localhost, either with the installer or in a Docker container.

-        Note: You may need to work with and load the MySQL timezone tables.
+You may need to work with and load the MySQL timezone tables.
 More information can be found in the [Django docs](https://docs.djangoproject.com/en/5.2/ref/databases/#time-zone-definitions) and in the [MySQL documentation](https://dev.mysql.com/doc/refman/8.4/en/mysql-tzinfo-to-sql.html).

 7. Create a database user with the following commands using these credentials and privileges:
         ```